≡ Menu

 Usually…

 Even in the case of a minor fracture, a dog will need minimal treatment.
 The dentist will likely smooth out the fracture’s edges.
 Then, a resin will be applied over the dentin.
-The reason for this is to protect the pulp tissue from pulp necrosis, tooth rot and other problems.
+This protects the pulp tissue from pulp necrosis, tooth rot, and other problems.

 If there is already an infection or cavity due to the fracture, you may have to get your dog a root canal or vital pulp therapy.
 This is reserved for complicated fractures only.
-This normally takes place if the pulp has been exposed to bacteria for a long time (more than a few days is considered long!) and the tooth root and even nerves have been infected.
+This usually occurs if the pulp has been exposed to bacteria for a long time (more than a few days is considered long!) and the tooth root and even nerves have been infected.

 Here are the various…